sarojp3/MNIST-Digit-Recognizer/README.md

+## MNIST Digit Recognizer using Logistic Regression

-This is my first Digit Recognizer using Logistic Regression.
+It is my first machine learning project using logistic regression which we had done in workshop.